-In practice, an efficacy-effectiveness gap (for a definition, see here) is likely to occur if a key characteristic (such as a patient-related or disease-related characteristic) is distributed differently in randomised controlled trials (RCTs) compared with real life.
+In practice, an efficacy-effectiveness gap (for a definition, see Clarify the Issues) is likely to occur if a key characteristic (such as a patient-related or disease-related characteristic) is distributed differently in randomised controlled trials (RCTs) compared with real life.

 What was examined in this case study?